Periop Meds

 When to stop (per ICSI 2014):

-Non-COX selective, shorter half-life agents (ibuprofen, indomethacin, etc.): stop 1 day before surgery
+- shorter half-life agents (ibuprofen, indomethacin, etc.): stop 1 day before surgery

-COX-2 selective agents (celecoxib) stop 2 days before surgery, mainly due to concern for renal effects
+COX-2 selective agents (celecoxib): stop 2 days before surgery, mainly due to concern for renal effects

 With NSAIDs primarily cleared by the kidneys, recommendations above might be adjusted (lengthened) in CKD patients.
 But CKD patients should not be taking NSAIDs, so perhaps this proviso won't arise often.

 It is commonly advised that NSAIDs be stopped 7-14 days before surgery.
 But this is due to the misconception that NSAIDs inhibit platelets like aspirin.
 Aspirin irreversibly inhibits platelets, thus aspirin needs to be stopped long enough prior to surgery for the lifecycle of platelet production to replace old inhibited platelets with new ones.
-However, NSAIDs reversibly inhibit platelet function, and thus they only need to be discontinued long enough for roughly 5 half-lives of the agent so that it and it’s platelet inhibitory impact are cleared.
+However, NSAIDs inhibit platelet function reversibly, and thus they only need to be discontinued long enough for roughly 5 half-lives of the agent so that it and its platelet inhibitory impact are cleared.
 It may not be worth arguing with physicians who demand a lengthy discontinuation period for NSAIDs, but patients should rest assured that inadvertent NSAID use closer to surgery is not an indication to postpone their procedure.

 Alpha-blocker

-Systemic a1-antagonists are typically used for BPH and HTN.
+Systemic QI -antagonists are typically used for BPH and HTN.
 However, they can complicate cataract surgery by causing intraoperative floppy iris syndrome (IFIS), characterized by sudden intraoperative iris prolapse and pupil constriction.
 IFIS increases both the difficulty and the risk of cataract surgery.
 Tamsulosin is associated with higher rates of IFIS than other a-blockers.
 Few outside of ophthalmology know of this condition.

 Stopping the a-blocker does not reduce the risk of IFIS.
-But having cataract surgery before starting an a-blocker, avoiding Tamsulosin, and certainly alerting eye surgeons to a-blocker use before surgery are all recommended (ASCRS & AAO).
+But having cataract surgery before starting a-blocker, avoiding Tamsulosin, and certainly alerting eye surgeons to a-blocker use before surgery are all recommended (ASCRS & AAO).

 Alpha-2-agonist